justinnoor/pfhowto/README.md

 pass out proto udp to port { 53 123 }
 ```

 Our ruleset now permits **SSH, HTTP, DNS, NTP, and HTTPS** traffic in the outward direction, and blocks all traffic from the outside world.
 This keeps us safe while providing access to some critical services from the internet.
 Notice we placed the port numbers inside of the curly brackets.
 This is a **list** in [PF](https://man.openbsd.org/pf) syntax.
 Notice we added the **pass out** rule for the **UDP** protocol on ports **53** and **123**.
 This is because **DNS** and **NTP** will occasionally toggle between both protocols.
 Do some Google searching on that topic.

-We still need to add some final touches on our preliminary ruleset.
+We're just about finished with our preliminary ruleset but still need to add some final touches.

-Add the final touches:
+Complete the preliminary ruleset:
 ```
 set skip on lo0
 block all